In this service, we look after people who have illnesses that we cannot cure.

 This is where you write down what matters to you.
 It can include your wishes, beliefs, and daily preferences.
 You can write it on your own or with help from your family, carers or healthcare team.

-This lets you say which treatments you do not want in the future if you cannot make decisions.
-It can be a simple verbal discussion with your care team.
-If you want to refuse life‑prolonging treatment, it must be written down.
+This is when you tell us which treatments you do not want in the future.
+You let us know now before you cannot make decisions.
+It can be a simple conversation with your care team.
+If you want to refuse further treatment, this must be clear.
+We will document this in your notes.

 3. Lasting Power of Attorney (LPA)